 The fact that Internet Explorer warns you about the risks of running content located on your computer will tell that can also be unsafe.
-Since malware, spyware, viruses, etc. can assume the presence of Internet Explorer on any Windows system, they often call it directly rather than requesting the default browser.
+Since malware, spyware, viruses, etc. can assume the presence of Internet Explorer on any Windows system, they often call it directly (a major weakness in Windows) rather than requesting the default browser.

 Web browsers all have some weaknesses and design issues.
 The severity can be aggravated by how frequently updates are provided to resolve security and other problems as well as how tightly the browser has been tied into the operating system or used for other purposes such as installing software (primarily but not uniquely an issue with Internet Explorer).

 This is not an easy question to answer as most studies are commissioned by the browser developer where tests will focus on the areas where their browser will perform the best.

 During the 2011 hacker conference, Pwn2Own, hackers attacked four popular browsers: Internet Explorer, Apple Safari, Mozilla Firefox, and Google Chrome.
 The hackers were able to quickly compromise Internet Explorer and Safari.
 In fact, these hackers were able to hack the browsers so thoroughly that they managed to write files on the hard drive of the computer they were attacking.
 Interestingly (and contrary to the Accuvant study findings), Chrome and Firefox both resisted hacking attacks during the exercise.

 — ZoneAlarm blog, February 2012

 Two years later, even Firefox showed that it could be vulnerable: